Generic Name: conivaptan hydrochloride

-Initiate with a loading dose of 20 mg IV administered over 30 minutes.
+Initiate with a loading dose of 20 mg Vaprisol administered intravenously over 30 minutes.

-Follow the loading dose with 20 mg of Vaprisol administered in a continuous intravenous infusion over 24 hours.
+Follow the loading dose with 20 mg Vaprisol administered in a continuous intravenous infusion over 24 hours.
 After the initial day of treatment, administer Vaprisol for an additional 1 to 3 days in a continuous infusion of 20 mg/day.
-If serum sodium is not rising at the desired rate, Vaprisol may be titrated upward to a dose of 40 mg daily, administered in a continuous intravenous infusion.
+If serum sodium is not rising at the desired rate, Vaprisol may be titrated upward to a maximum dose of 40 mg daily, administered in a continuous intravenous infusion over 24 hours.

 Preparation, Compatibility and Stability